miriamyi01/First-Steps-in-C/README.md

-# Primeros pasos en C
+# First steps in c
-Desarrollo de Software mediante Lenguaje C
+Software development using C language